jewettaij/visfd/doc/doc_filter_mrc.md

 This is a two-step process.
 First, all the voxels whose brightness exceeds *threshold* are selected.
 Then, this subset of voxels is partitioned into different "islands".
-"Islands" are defined as sets of voxels which are all physically adjacent to (touching) eachother.
+Islands are defined as sets of voxels which are all physically adjacent to (touching) eachother.
 (The definition of "adjacency" can be controlled using the [-neighbor-connectivity](#-neighbor-connectivity-nc)